trappar/AliceGenerator/README.md

   * Handles circular references automatically
   * Customizable maximum recursion depth
   * Can restrict object traversal to only specific objects of a type
-* Supports several methods of naming Alice references natively, fully customizable
+* Supports several methods of naming Alice references natively - fully customizable

 ## Table of Contents